uthapa82/JunOS/commands.md

         - edit chassis( add aggregated devices)
         - set aggregrated devices ethernet device count

-    2. Paraneters assicuated with the ae0 are defined
+    2. Parameters associated with the ae0 are defined

     3. Member links are associated with LAG